Business.gov.nl

 Do you want to apply for a CE marking for your pleasure craft?
 You must have the vessel inspected.
 In the Netherlands you can have this done by 1 of 3 organisations: Dutch Certification Institute, DMI-EMCI, and the European Certification Bureau Netherlands.
 Or you can search the European Nando database to find a notified body in another EU country.

-You must place the manufacturer code, the Watercraft Identification Number (WIN code), on the rear right of your vessel.
-The code should also be placed on a 2nd, hidden place on the vessel.
+You must place the manufacturers code, the Watercraft Identification Number (WIN code), on the rear (stern) right of your vessel.
+The code should also be placed on a 2nd, hidden, place on the vessel by the manufacturer.
 The manufacturers code shows on which manufacturing yard the vessel was build and when the vessel was completed.

 Applying for a WIN